mrgssg/readme-gen-9/README.md

   ## Installation

    ```
-  mark
+  ans quest
   ```

   ## Usage

-  mark
+  education

   ## license
-    this project is licensed under the MIT license
+    this project is licensed under the APACHE 2.0 license

   ## Tests

-  mark
+  n/a

   ## Questions

-  mrg ssg
+  mrgssg@email